focusaurus/express_code_structure/README.md

   * The brain can only deal with and think about a small number of related things at once.
 That's why we use directories.
 It helps us deal with complexity by focusing on small portions.
 * Be size-appropriate
   * Don't create "Mansion Directories" where there's just 1 file all alone 3 directories down.
 You can see this happening in the [Ansible Best Practices](http://www.ansibleworks.com/docs/playbooks_best_practices.html) that shames small projects into creating 10+ directories to hold 10+ files when 1 directory with 3 files would be much more appropriate.
 You don't drive a bus to work (unless you're a bus driver, but even then your driving a bus AT work not TO work), so don't create filesystem structures that aren't justified by the actual files inside them.
+* Be modular but pragmatic
+  * The node community overall favors small modules.
+Anything that can cleanly be separated out from your app entirely should be extracted into a module either for internal use or publically published on npm.
+However but for the medium-sized applications that are the scope here, the overhead of this can add tedium to your workflow without commensurate value.
+So for the time when you have some code that is factored out but not enough to justify a completely separate npm module, just consider it a "**proto-module**" with the expectation that when it crosses some size threshold, it would be extracted out.
+  * Some folks such as [@hij1nx](https://twitter.com/hij1nx) even include an `app/node_modules` directory and have `package.json` files in the **proto-module** directories to facilitate that transition and act as a reminder.
 * Be easy to locate code
   * Given a feature to build or a bug to fix, our goal is that a developer has no struggle locating the source files involved.
     * Names are meaningful and accurate
     * crufty code is fully removed, not left around in an orphan file or just commented out
 * Be search-friendly
-  * all first-party source code is in the `app` directory so you can `cd` there are run find/grep/xargs/ack/ag/etc and not be distracted by third party matches
+  * all first-party source code is in the `app` directory so you can `cd` there are run find/grep/xargs/ag/ack/etc and not be distracted by third party matches
 * Use simple and obvious naming
   * Almost every module in this application has a valid JavaScript identifier as its filename so this pattern is consistent:
     * var MyClass = require("app/MyClass");